Krishnarajapuram railway station: Structure & expansion

 Krishnarajapuram station has about 4 platforms and 2 thorough tracks for non-stopping trains.
 Most of the long-distance trains stop at platform 4, while incoming trains heading to Bangalore City stop at platform 3.
 Platform 1 is long enough only for eight coaches so it is used for goods and mail trains.

 And apart from that existing platforms could accommodate only 19 coaches whereas all the trains which stop here have 24 coaches which causes inconvenience to the passengers.
 So the extension of the platforms were approved by the railways which was completed in fifteen days.

 Junction

-Krishnarajapuram railway station is a junction on the Bangalore–Chennai main line with a line from Guntakal joining the track into the station.
-However the Guntakal track is mostly used by freight trains and oil tankers from Whitefield, though a few express trains from Tamil Nadu and Kerala heading towards the north do use this line, bypassing Bangalore in the process.
-With the commencement of the Yeshvantapur railway station all trains moving towards Bangarpet from Yeshvantapur are given a stop here.
+Krishnarajapuram railway station is a junction on the KSR Bengaluru–Chennai main line with a line from Guntakal joining the track into the station.
+However the Guntakal track is mostly used by freight trains and oil tankers from Whitefield, though a few express trains from Tamil Nadu and Kerala heading towards the north do use this line, bypassing KSR Bengaluru in the process.
+With the commencement of the Yesvantpur railway station all trains moving towards Bangarpet from yesvantpur are given a stop here.

+Station Layout

+This station consists of 4 platforms and 4 tracks which are connected by foot overbridge for passengers to board the express trains at the respective platforms.
+These platforms are built to accumulate 24-coach express trains.